George Edward Biber

-George Edward Biber LL.D.
-(1801–1874) was a German writer (as Eduard Biber) who migrated to the United Kingdom, where he became a man of letters and Anglican priest.
+George Edward Biber (born Georg Eduard Biber; 4 September 1801 – 19 January 1874) was a German writer who migrated to the United Kingdom, where he became a man of letters and Anglican priest.

 Life

-Biber was born 4 September 1801, at Ludwigsburg, Duchy of Württemberg.
+Biber was born in 1801 at Ludwigsburg, Duchy of Württemberg, to Johann Gottlieb Biber and Anna Maria Gugel.
 After studying at the Lyceum there, where his father was then professor, he entered the university of Tübingen.
 He took there the degree of Ph.D., and subsequently received an LL.D. at the university of Göttingen.

-For political reasons Biber left Württemberg, first for Italy, and then for the Grisons, where for several months he lay low in a farmhouse.
+For political reasons, Biber left Württemberg, first for Italy, and then for the Grisons, where for several months he lay low in a farmhouse.
 He then to Yverdun, where he became a master in one of the institutions set up by Heinrich Pestalozzi.
 In 1826 he accepted the offer of a tutorship in England.
 He became the head of a classical school at Hampstead, and later at Coombe Wood.

 On his arrival in England Biber lacked religious convictions, but joined the Church of England.
 Naturalised by act of parliament, he was ordained to the curacy of Ham, London in July 1839.
 In 1842 he was appointed to the new vicarage of Holy Trinity, Roehampton, and ministered there for 30 years.
 He opposed the disestablishment of the Church of Ireland, and took part the establishment of the National Club founded in 1845 by John Campbell Colquhoun; it was a pressure group for Anglicans and other Protestants.
 He was also a founder of the Metropolitan Church Union in 1849, and in 1850 of the Society for the Revival of Convocation.